-If purchasing a dummy head is outside of your budget and/or you’re looking for a fun DIY project, we’ve walked through how you can create your own for a fraction of the price.
+If purchasing a dummy head is outside of your budget (or you’re looking for a fun DIY project), we’ve walked through how you can create your own dummy head binaural mic for a fraction of the price in this article.

 Binaural recording has also been gaining popularity among content creators specializing in ASMR (Autonomous Sensory Meridian Response), a phenomenon in which triggers such as whispered audio can evoke tingling, euphoric sensations.
 Headphones seem like they’re already a requirement here, so supplementing these recordings with binaural techniques is a win-win.

 In short, binaural audio is a type and method of recording that reproduces the way humans naturally experience sound.

 The whole headphone restriction probably means that when it comes to experiences like going to see your favorite action movie, cutting-edge surround sound technology like Dolby Atmos is still where it’s at.
 But as video game and VR developers push for greater immersion sonically as well as graphically, binaural recording is becoming ever more attractive—and it only takes two ears to tango.

 Explore royalty-free one-shots, loops, FX, MIDI, and presets from leading artists, producers, and sound designers: